Dr. Overton E. Hundley - DVM 1952

 Nebraska Veterinary Medical Association Conference 2009

-The late Dr. Overton E. “Doc” Hundley is being honored by the Kansas State University Veterinary Medical Alumni Association at the winter meeting of the Nebraska Veterinary Medical Association.
-Dean Ralph Richardson will lead the tribute to Dr. Hundley on Jan.
-23.
+The late Dr. Overton E. “Doc” Hundley was honored by the Kansas State University Veterinary Medical Alumni Association at the winter meeting of the Nebraska Veterinary Medical Association.
+Dean Ralph Richardson led the tribute to Dr. Hundley on Jan.
+23, 2009.

 Dr. Hundley was born in Clay Center, Kan., and grew up in Lawrence, Kan., where he graduated from Lawrence High School with the class of 1942.
 He then went in to the United States Marine Corps from 1943 to 1947.
 He graduated from K-State in 1952, with his Doctor of Veterinary Medicine.
 In August 1952, Dr. Hundley moved to Lexington, Neb., where he began his practice.